 If there is a two word phrase that can sum up Zach's approach to the game of football, it's "results oriented."
 A 2009 graduate of Hofstra University, he's already racked up an impressive resume during his short coaching career.
 We're sure his energy and insights will make a big contribution to the East Coast Prep football program.

-Zach will be bringing his talents to ECP for another season in 2014.
+We are very pleased that Zach will be bringing his talents to ECP for another season in 2015.